 The determination of impairments taken on our investments, investments in other ventures, goodwill and other intangible assets and loans varies by type of asset and is based upon our periodic evaluation and assessment of known and inherent risks associated with the respective asset class.
 Such evaluations and assessments are revised as conditions change and new information becomes available.
 Management updates its evaluations regularly and reflects impairments in operations as such evaluations are revised.
 There can be no assurance that our management has accurately assessed the level of impairments taken in our financial statements.
-Furthermore, additional impairments may need to be taken in the future, which could materially impact our financial position or results of operations.
+Furthermore, management may determine that impairments are needed in future periods and any such impairment will be recorded in the period in which it occurs, which could materially impact our financial position or results of operations.
 Historical trends may not be indicative of future impairments.